Doap/dev-ops-and-platforms-cookbooks/README.md

 DevOps and Platforms Cookbooks
 ==============================

-The Doap cookbooks are used with the AWS OpsWorks [Getting Started Walkthroughs](http://docs.aws.amazon.com/opsworks/latest/userguide/walkthroughs.html).
+The Doap cookbooks are used with the AWS OpsWorks [Walkthroughs](http://docs.aws.amazon.com/opsworks/latest/userguide/walkthroughs.html).